ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 ![Preview]()

 ### Classic items
-- Scraps with no special effects, but they come with custom audio.
+- Scraps with no special effects, but they come with custom audio or color variations.

 ![Preview]()